samadhicsec/threatware-docs/docs/source/create/assets.md

 ## What is an asset?
 The vast majority of assets that we capture in a threat model are data assets, pieces of data that have value, which could be:
 - Personal Data, like names, addresses etc.
-- Functional Data, which will be specific to the business purpose of the system being threat modelled, but could be; user's documents, product confgiurations, product prices, user history etc.
+- Functional Data, which will be specific to the business purpose of the system being threat modelled, but could be; user's documents, product configurations, product prices, user history etc.
 - Business Data, which could be; financial, legal, commercial, marketing, HR etc.

-Data assets, when captured (in the tables described below), do not need to be individual pieces of data, but can also be a name given to a set of data (e.g. a row of data in a database).
-The key thing to understand is that any data grouped should share the same required secuirty properties and the same storage location.
+When populating (in the tables described below) data assets, they do not need to be populated as individual pieces of data, but can be a group of data (e.g. a row of data in a database, as `Profile` data instead of listing `name`, `address` etc., as `event data` instead of listing each field in an event).
+The key thing to understand is that any data grouped should share the same required security properties and the same storage location.
 Individual pieces of data can of course be called out separately, and that would be appropriate for particularly sensitive pieces of data, or data that your business otherwise commonly tracks.

 We can also capture resource assets, which are consumable resources that have value (i.e. we want to ensure their confidentiality, integrity and availability), which could be:
 - Compute resources, like; VMs, lambdas, OS, etc. - anything where an attacker might be able to run arbitrary code.